 This section indicates the critical dates and events throughout the year.
 These dates should be seen as immovable deadlines which must not be missed.1 Enter them in your diary now!

-A 100-word outline of your project idea must be submitted to your Overseers on the Phase 1 Project Selection Status Report form by 3:00pm on Monday 12th October.
+A 100-word outline of your project idea must be submitted to your Overseers on the Phase 1 Project Selection Status Report form by 3:00pm on Monday 10th October.

-A draft project proposal must be submitted to your Overseers by 12 noon on Friday 16th October.
+A draft project proposal must be submitted to your Overseers by 12 noon on Friday 14th October.

-Progress Report submission
+Progress Report Submission

-Progress Reports (two paper copies) are due in the Student Administrator’s office by 12 noon on Friday 29th January.
+Progress Reports (two paper copies) are due in the Student Administrator’s office by 12 noon on Friday 3rd February.
 Progress Report presentations and/or interviews with Overseers will take place over the following week or so.

-Two paper copies of the dissertation must be submitted to the Student Administrator by 12 noon on Friday 13th May, two weeks before examinations start.
+The deadline for dissertation submission is 12 noon on Friday 19th May, two weeks before examinations start.

 Viva Voce Examinations

-The times of any CST viva voce examinations will be announced by 4pm on Friday 3rd June and these examinations will probably take place on Friday 10th June.
+The times of any CST viva voce examinations will be announced by 4pm on Friday 9th June and these examinations will probably take place on Friday 16th June.